nathan-coder-learn/DaShooter/ReadME.md

 | As a player, I want the game to have appealing visuals and audio effects for an enjoyable experience.      | Low      |                 |

-# To play the demo
-Go to [Trinket-Pygame](https://Trinket.io/pygame) #Note : It will be laggy and I recommend copy-and-pasting the raw code into the console to play it to get a better experience
-# To view the code
-Copy & Paste the raw code into console.
-[Raw Code](https://raw.githubusercontent.com/nathan-coder-learn/DaShooter/main/Nathan.py)